 Do you use the blue washer fluid or one like RainX?
 Well, if it gets cold enough the blue washer fluid can freeze solid.
 I like using the orange RainX because it beads up the water on the glass and prevents snow from freezing as I’m driving along.
 (I also use the sprayable one on the outside mirrors and glass to keep them free of snow, sleet and ice.
 It’s a type of wax so snow slides off of the glass.)
 Prestone also carries these products as well.

 Have your tires checked and replaced if necessary.
 They can get dry rotted from the heat of the summer and the hot roads or from sitting for long periods of time, which means the tires can go bad from the inside out and if it looks dried and cracked on the outside just replace them.
 If they have NO TREAD, replace them.
+Bald tires can cause you to lose control in rain and bad weather.
 You will get no traction on the road and can cause the car to veer off the road or cause a crash because you can’t stop!

 Have the charging system checked.
 Go to a local parts store that offers FREE SERVICES to check your battery and alternator.
 Have them check to see if there’s a date on the battery and if it’s 5 years or longer – I believe – you should change the battery or it can die on you in the cold.
 The cold can kill batteries very quickly.
 (If it lasts you 5 years consider yourself lucky as they usually don’t last that long.)

 You need the mirrors on the car to see other vehicles on the other side and behind you.
 If they are broken – especially the driver’s side or you have no mirror – get it replaced!